-The beans conversion calculator provides measurement conversions between cooked and dried legumes, whether you prefer to measure using volume (cups, cans) or weight (pounds, ounces, grams).
-Now new and improved with 23 different types of beans, peas, and lentils available for converting!
-All equivalence values are sourced from the USDA FoodData Central database to ensure accuracy and consistency.
+This beans calculator provides measurement conversions between cooked vs dried beans.
+You can toggle between volume (cups, cans) or weight (pounds, ounces, grams).
+23 different types of legumes are available for converting.
+Data is checked against USDA FoodData Central to ensure accuracy and consistency.

 As you can see from the image above, members of the legume family vary drastically in size.
-Therefore, when converting between volume to weight, or between dried to cooked, there are bound to be differences between different types of beans.
+So when you’re converting between volume to weight, or between dried to cooked, there are bound to be differences between different types of beans.

 Rules of Thumb

 For many bean recipes, it is not necessary to measure out a precise quantity of beans.
 A chili recipe would likely be just as good whether made with 1 cup of beans, or 3/4 cup, or even 1 ½ cup.
 The same lentil soup recipe could be made with either 80g, 100g, or 130g of lentils and all you need to adjust is the salt level.
 For imprecise recipes like these, you can use the following quick-and-dirty rules of thumb for beans conversion: